StructuralGenomicsConsortium/CNP24-NSP10_14-Frags/README.md

 Dr. Joseph Newman, Scientist at Centre for Medicines Discovery, Oxford University, UK

+Joshua Rael Hochuli, PhD student in computational Chemistry at UNC (University of North Carolina).

 You can see other contributors in the Issues (tab above).